jimyhuang/chartist-plugin-verticalhint/README.md

 # Vertical Hint plugin for Chartist.js

-This plugin inspired by https://github.com/tmmdata/chartist-plugin-tooltip When mouse over the horizontal label, it will show all values of that column in the tip.
+This plugin inspired by [chartist tooltip plugin](https://github.com/tmmdata/chartist-plugin-tooltip).
+The difference is when mouseover the horizontal label, it will show all values of that column in the tip.

 Please visit http://gionkunz.github.io/chartist-js/plugins.html for more information.